splunk-soar-connectors/msgraphforoffice365/README.md

 #### Automatic Authentication Workflow

-- Configure the asset with the required details, including either the **Application Secret** or a combination of **Certificate Thumbprint** and **Certificate Private Key (.PEM)**.
+- Configure the asset with the both the parameters needed for OAuth and CBA.
+This means you need to specify either the **Application Secret** or a combination of **Certificate Thumbprint** and **Certificate Private Key (.PEM)**.
+You may provide all three.
-- If **Application Secret** exists, it will take priority and follow the OAuth workflow.
-Otherwise, it will continue with the CBA workflow.
+- The OAuth workflow will take priority over the CBA workflow.
 - The system doesn’t automatically switch from OAuth to CBA when the **Application Secret** expires.
 However, if **Admin Access Required** is disabled, **Access Scope** is not specified, and **Admin Consent Already Provided** is enabled, it will switch to CBA upon **Application Secret** expiration.

 The app should now be ready to be used.